anupanandsingh/anupanandsingh.github.io/_pages/talks.md

 <b>Geometry of coadjoint orbits</b>\
 Pure Mathematics PGR Seminar\
-University of Leeds\
+School of Mathematics, University of Leeds\
 Leeds, April 2024

 <hr>

 <b>Symmetries, integrability, and all that</b>\
 Applied Mathematics PGR Seminar\
-University of Leeds\
+School of Mathematics, University of Leeds\
 Leeds, April 2024

 <hr>